How to Recover a Forgotten iPhone Screen Time PasscodeRated (4.3 of 5.0) by 9 reviewers.

 My sister-in-law asks some of the best iPhone questions.
 Yesterday she asked me:

 Do you know how to reset a restrictions passcode?
 I seem to have forgotten it.

 We then waded through tons of webpages with totally outdated information about how to find out the restrictions passcode.
-They probably worked several years ago, but not in iOS 10 or iOS 11.
+They probably worked several years ago, but not in iOS 10, iOS 11, or iOS 12.
 Half of the descriptions were also pretty darn hard to read, even for me, and I work on iPhone data for my job!

-So here is my contribution to the world of forgotten iPhone restrictions passcode tutorials.
+So here is my contribution to the world of forgotten iPhone Restrictions / Screen Time passcode tutorials.